How to lay a hedge

 - Kent pattern billhook has a deeper blade than the Berkshire pattern, with a short nose that is useful for working at the bottom of a hedge.

-Traditional county styles
+Traditional county styles of hedges

 Many different hedge-laying styles have evolved to reflect a region’s farming practices and its native trees and shrubs.
 Here are just a few: